GustaEnge/Plentific-Challenge/README.md

 ## How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com) and Python installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com), Python and ChromeDriver installed on your computer and set in the environment variables like ChromeDriver or at least put the exe inside C directory .
 From your command line:

 ```bash
 # Clone this repository